sebastiantoh/tp/docs/UserGuide.md

 Format: `tag delete (st/ or ct/)INDEX`

-* Deletes the name of the contact tag or sales tag at the specified `INDEX`.
+* Deletes the the contact tag or sales tag at the specified `INDEX`.
 The `INDEX` refers to the index number shown in the list displayed by the `tag list` command.
-* `ct/` stands for contact tag, `st/` stands for sales tag.
 * The `INDEX` must be a positive integer 1, 2, 3, ...
 * The `INDEX` field must be provided.
 * All contacts that have been previously associated with this tag will be updated so that their associations with this tag will be cleared.